 Director of the Groningen Centre of Energy Law and Sustainability, University of Groningen

 In 2005 Martha M. Roggenkamp joined the Law Faculty of the University of Groningen as professor of Energy Law.
-Roggenkamp is an expert in the field of Dutch, European and international energy law and the Director of the Groningen Centre of Energy Law, as well as Co-Director of the Groningen Energy and Sustainability Programme (GESP), academic coordinator of the Advanced LLM in Energy Law and academic director of the LLM programme in Energy and Climate Law of the University of Groningen.
+Roggenkamp is an expert in the field of Dutch, European and international energy law and the founder of the Groningen Centre of Energy Law and Sustainability , as well as Co-Director of the Groningen Energy and Sustainability Programme (GESP).

 Roggenkamp (Groningen, 1955) has studied Scandinavian Languages and Literature (Norwegian) and Dutch Law at the University of Groningen.
 From 1986 until 2004 she worked as a researcher at the now defunct International Institute of Energy Law at the University of Leiden.
 Roggenkamp received her doctorate in 1999 for her dissertation on the legal framework applying to pipelines in the oil and gas industry.
 Over the years, Roggenkamp has authored and co-authored a vast number of books, chapters and articles in the field of energy law.
 Some of the key publications she has worked on, include, inter alia, Oil and Gas: Netherlands Law and Practice (1991), Energy Law in Europe – National, EU and International Regulation (2001, 2007, 2016), European Energy Law Report I-X (2004-2014), Regulation of Power Exchanges in Europe (2005), Energy Networks and the Law (2012) and Essential EU Climate Law (2015).
 Furthermore, Roggenkamp also is the co-founder and chair of the Dutch Energy Law Association (NeVER), editor of the Dutch Journal of Energy Law (Nederlands Tijdschrift voor Energierecht) and member of the editorial board of the Journal of Energy and Natural Resources Law, the International Energy law and Taxation Review and the Renewable Energy Law and Policy Review.